marisacasillas/chatterlab/D2M2022/Casillas-D2M-Winter2022-Syllabus.md

 * Presentation: Introduction to Papaja
 * Laptops out:
     * Initialize a papaja .rmd file
-    * Insert your author information, libraries, and read-in, prep, and plotting code chunks
+    * <span style="color:blue">Insert your author information, libraries, and read-in, prep, and plotting code chunks</span>
-    * Insert a footnote
+    * <span style="color:blue">Insert a footnote</span>

 ### Thursday, 17 February 2022 (7.2): Part 3

 #### Pre-class preparation
-**REMINDER: You must meet with Marisa by the end of this week (i.e., before Friday, February 18th at 5:00pm Chicago time) to negotiate your plan for the scientific report assignment, which is due on Tuesday of Finals Week**
+**REMINDER: You must meet with Marisa by the end of this week (i.e., before Friday, February 18th at 17.00 Chicago time) to negotiate your plan for the scientific report assignment, which is due on Tuesday of Finals Week**

 #### In-class activities
 * Presentation: Tables, figures, images, captions, and chunk references
 * Laptops out:
     * group demo based on chapters [9](https://rmd4sci.njtierney.com/figures-tables-captions-.html), [10](https://rmd4sci.njtierney.com/customising-your-figures.html), and [12](https://rmd4sci.njtierney.com/start.html) of Nicholas Tierney's _RMarkdown for Scientists_
-    * Add one table, one figure, and one image to your rmd, each with captions and a chunk reference in the text.
+    * <span style="color:blue">Add one table, one figure, and one image to your rmd, each with captions and a chunk reference in the text.</span>

 ### Tuesday, 22 February 2022 (8.1): Part 4

 #### Pre-class preparation
-* Insert real text/[lorem ipsum](https://www.lipsum.com/)-style text/outline into your rmd, including references to your code chunks, and see whether it knits to the desired style
+* <span style="color:blue">Insert real text/[lorem ipsum](https://www.lipsum.com/)-style text/outline into your rmd, including references to your code chunks, and see whether it knits to the desired style</span>
-* Brainstorm what else you would like to change about report and how you could implement that change
+* <span style="color:blue">Brainstorm what else you would like to change about report and how you could implement that change; add as a commented-out 'to-do' list in your document</span>

 #### In-class activities
 * Presentation: Sourcing code and organizing rmds for others' eyes